 □ search-value is a valid value for the variable.
+The search-value must be a literal value.

 The following restrictions apply to the search-value value:

 - □ Character values must be enclosed in quotes if they contain embedded blanks, special characters, or leading numbers. - □ Character values must match the case of the variable values, unless the CAPS attribute is assigned to the variable field that is being searched.
 For example, the following command will not locate observations in which the value of the CITY variable is stored as Raleigh: